atqp11/portfolio-tracker/product/Planning/archive/refactoring/production-readiness-v1/MANUAL_UI_TEST_GUIDE.md

 ### If All Tests Pass ✅
 1. Deploy to staging
 2. Monitor production logs
-3. Track metrics in `/api/telemetry/stats`
+3. Track metrics via console logs and service monitoring
 4. Set up alerts for circuit breaker state

 ### If Issues Found 🐛